clandomo/upload-checker/README.md

 If the script detects that the `.json` file is empty or missing, it will prompt you to download the latest TMDb IDs file.
 The file is downloaded based on the current date to ensure the most up-to-date information.

+> [!TIP]
+> To obtain a new, updated TMDb IDs `.json` file, simply delete the old file from the directory and run the script.
+The script will then prompt you to download the latest version before proceeding with further processing.

 ## API Keys

 Make sure you have valid API keys for the supported torrent sites.
 Without these keys, the script will not run and return an error.